Rayforblog/CriticalPointExtractionCUDA/README.txt

-# CriticalPointExtraction
+# CriticalPointExtractionCUDA
-Project for extracting the critical point programming
+Project for accurately and rapidly extracting the critical point programming

 # Run-time environment
 Visual Studio and CUDA8.0 are installed on a computer with the NVDIA graphics card which the compute capability is 2.1 or above (The Visual Studio 2013 is used here)